a-type/redux-data-table/README.md

 `filterText` is the controlled value of the filter text, put this on an `input`'s `value`. `handleChange` should be called whenever the `input` changes to update the filter.

 `sorting` is the same as `Table`; a boolean that indicates if the table is currently sorting.

+### Pagination

+Props: `{ currentPage, goToPage }`

+`currentPage` is the index of the current page.
+Note that, if you change the filter state, the current page will reset to 0.
+This is to prevent filters from reducing the result size such that no results are visible on the current page, even if some results are present.

+`goToPage` accepts an integer page number.
+Compute your page using the `currentPage` value.
+Negative page numbers will wrap to the end of the page list.
+For instance, `-1` is the last page.

+When writing your own pagination component, if you'd like to provide a text input to jump to a particular page, you'll need to just store that in the component state. redux-form doesn't keep track of a value for that kind of input.
+Feel free to pull the value from the `currentPage` props when the props change, so that your input will react to changes.

 ## Data Props